HI - History (HI)

 Course Fees: $60

-A study of the origins, course, and consequences of the Second World War.
+The rise and fall of the Third Reich as well as the origins, course, and consequences of the Second World War.
 Prerequisite: HI 301W.
-(Spring, even-num¬bered years)
+(Offered upon sufficient demand)

 Course Fees: $60